-To allow more in-depth options, you must select the option below:
+To allow more in-depth options, select the “Provide incentives for customer retention” option.

-If you do not select it, you will just be listing reasons why a customer is cancelling that they can choose, but will not be providing any further options.
-A customer will select why they are cancelling, and cancel their subscription.
-This is simple to setup, and would be advised for stores looking for a quick solution without any setup being necessary.
-It'll provide a bit more insight as to why customers are cancelling.
+If you don’t select it, you will be listing reasons why a customer is canceling, but will not be providing any further options.
+A customer will select why they are canceling, and cancel their subscription.
+This is simple to set up and would be recommended for stores that want a quick solution without any setup being necessary.
+It'll provide a bit more insight as to why customers are canceling.

 Here are a few examples of how you would set up your responses.
-Right click on the image to 'open in new tab' to maximize the size of the image.
-Keep in mind, how you label these 'reasons' are how they display to the customer.
+Keep in mind, how you label these "reasons" are how they display to the customer.

 You'll notice a cancellation discount/coupon code is being offered, and the ability for a customer to modify the quantity.